python/devguide/developer-workflow/communication-channels.rst

      should go to the python-list_ or python-help_ mailing lists, or the `Python Help`_ category on Discourse.

-Existing threads on the python-dev_, python-committers_, and python-ideas_ mailing lists can be accessed through the `online archive <web gateway_>`__.
+Existing threads on the python-core-dev_, python-committers_, and python-ideas_ mailing lists can be accessed through the `online archive <web gateway_>`__.

 General Python questions should go to `python-list`_ or `tutor`_